6 International payment methods for cross border payments

 In fact, the rise of online payment platforms has been one of the biggest developments in the field of global payment methods in the last decade.

-As one of the key B2B cross-border payment types, online payment platforms are advantageous because they can lower transaction fees, currency exchange fees, and operational costs associated with traditional payment methods (such as wire transfers).
+As one of the key B2B cross-border payment types, online payment platforms are advantageous because they can lower foreign transaction fees, currency exchange fees, and operational costs associated with traditional payment methods (such as wire transfers).

 Online payment platforms can also help businesses optimise their cashflow and working capital by providing faster access to funds and clearer visibility of funds.